Table of Contents

 Hand, foot, and mouth disease treatment

 There is no cure for hand, foot, and mouth disease.
 Since it’s caused by a virus, antibiotics won’t work.
 Treatment focuses on relieving symptoms.

 Your doctor may recommend tips to relieve your child’s discomfort:

 - Make sure your child is getting plenty of fluids.
-Cold milk products are better than juice or soda.
+Cold milk products or Pedialyte are better than juice or soda.
 The acidity in juice and soda can irritate mouth sores and cause a burning sensation.
 If your child is having difficulty swallowing, try giving them non-juice popsicles.

 Your child should recover completely in 5 to 7 days.